robphoenix/concurrency-made-easy/README.md

 This often coincides with eliminating a lot of state tracking and channel manipulation required to plumb a result back from a goroutine to its initiator.

-## Always release locks and semaphores in the reverse order to which you acquired them.
+## Release locks and semaphores in the reverse order you acquired them.

 In this example, simplified from a prior version of gb-vendor, we’re attempting to fetch a set of dependencies from their remote repositories, in parallel.